forza-painter/forza-painter/README.md

 ![](/imgs/002-image-settings.png)
 - Wait for the number of shapes you want to target (1000, 3000 or something smaller if you wish).
-- Finally click the `Exporters` tab at the bottom of the panel and select `Save Grometry Data..`
+- Finally click the `Exporters` tab at the bottom of the panel and select `Save Geometry Data`

 ![](/imgs/003-exporter-settings.png)